Welcome to Marlborough St Mary's CE Primary School

 (No need to enter www.)

-We suggest that inside the PE kit, you place a spare pair of socks and pants in case of accidents.
+We suggest that you provide a spare pair of socks and pants in their book bag in case of accidents.
 It is not unusual to have a child so engrossed in an activity that visiting the toilet happens just a few seconds too late!
 Should this be the case, young children often feel better putting on their own fresh clothing rather than borrowing spare school clothes.

-In a reception class this is typically the time when items of clothing get muddled or lost.
+In a reception class items of clothing get muddled or lost.
 A name label resolves issues of ownership in seconds.
 Please practise putting jumpers and cardigans in the right way and putting them on and off without adult support.